 Currently, Motoharu Takao is a professor at Tokai University, Japan, at which he is conducting research activities in the areas of physiological bases of circadian lighting, neuromodulation of visual perception, and emotional responses to virtual reality experiences.

 In 2018, he was appointed the chair of Lux Pacifica as a successor of professor Warren Julian.

-Luc Schlangen received a PhD from Wageningen University for Life Sciences, the Netherlands.
-He has worked for more than 10 years as a scientist and project leader at Philips Research in Eindhoven, the Netherlands.
+Luc Schlangen received his PhD from Wageningen University in 1995.
+He has worked for more than 20 years at Philips Research Laboratories and Philips Lighting/Signify in Eindhoven.

 Credit Card: A surcharge of 1.5% will be applied to Visa and Mastercard and 2% to Amex transactions